Disclosing and/or filing a complaint

 - You provide identifying information about the person that is stored in a database.
 If more than one individual identifies the same person has harmed them, a match is made and Mount Allison is notified.

-Jade Lister, Mount Allison's Sexual Violence Response, Equity, Diversity, and Inclusion Consultant (SVREDIC), will work collaboratively with you to explore the supports, resources, and accommodations you may need.
+Jade Lister, Mount Allison's Sexualized Violence Consultant, will work collaboratively with you to explore the supports, resources, and accommodations you may need.

 - Explaining official complaints pathways and processes